![]() |

 Carnival Queen in Santa Cruz de Tenerife in 1995, was 16 year old María Elena Luis Luis in a costume entitled, "Palabras Mágicas" (Magic Words), representing Páginas Amarillas (Yellow Pages) and designed by Marcos Marrero and María Díaz.

 The jury included Seville designers Victorio & Lucchino and the comedian Pedro Ruiz, who acknowledged the difficulty in choosing the winner from among the 25 candidates.
 They held a celebratory cavalcade the same night, after which the carnival took to the streets for the following four days.
-Below is the spectacular opening of the gala, followed by the Queen's coronation.
+The two videos below firstly show the spectacular opening of the gala, followed by the Queen's coronation.

 In 1995, the court was made up as follows: